How can I support speech, language and communication? (for practitioners)

 No Pens Day Wednesday

 As a school we hold termly 'no pens day Wednesdays' to encourage a whole day of speaking and listening activities.
 More information can be found at https://www.thecommunicationtrust.org.uk/projects/no-pens-day-wednesday/.
-These are next years dates if you would like to join us.
+We encourage our networks to join us to support verbal interactions in your own settings.

 Environment